Abastro/Funcy/STRUCTURE.md

 2. ***Predicate*** is a clause which specifies a condition where an argument needs to suffice.

-3. ***Declaration*** is a clause which declares a set with certain name to be an element of another set.
+3. ***Declaration*** is a clause which declares a set with certain identifier to be an element of another set.

 ## Syntax